vincethewalker2015/recipe_test_app/README.md

 # README

-Created this as a testing platform in developing MyRecipes to add Image uploads and adding likes to the recipes function
+Created this as a testing platform in developing MyRecipes to add Image uploads and adding likes to the recipes function.